The Unlikely Pilgrimage of Harold Fry

 It appears that his frustration with life culminates in his continuing to walk further and further when he ostensibly left his home to simply post a reply to Queenie's letter from the nearest postbox.
 I felt very sorry for Harold when he called the hospice and left the following message for Queenie:

 Tell her Harold Fry is on his way.
 All she has to do is wait.
-Because I am g
+Because I am going to

 save her, you see.
 I will keep walking and she must keep living.
 Will you say that?